pivotal/docs-tap/partials/application-accelerator/_configuration.hbs.md

 ## <a id="creating-git-credentials"></a> Configuring `tap-values.yaml` with Git credentials secret

-Use when deploying accelerators using Git repositories that require authentication or are installed with custom CA certificates to provide additional authentication values in a secret.
+When deploying accelerators using Git repositories that need authentication or are installed with custom CA certificates, you need to provide some additional authentication values in a secret.
 The examples in the next section provide more details.
-In this section VMware describes how to configure Git credentials secret that is used in later Git-based examples.
+This section describes how to configure a Git credentials secret that is used in later Git-based examples.

 You can specify the following accelerator configuration properties when installing Application Accelerator.
 The same properties are provided in the `accelerator` section of the `tap-values.yaml` file: